UK customs regulations

 If you are travelling to the UK from the EU, you can bring an unlimited amount of most goods (such as cigarettes and alcohol) for your own use without paying tax or duty.
-This legislation does not apply to some new member states; check the full regulations here if you are unsure.
+This legislation does not apply to some new member states.
+Check the full duty-free regulations.

-If you are travelling to the UK from outside the EU, you can bring a certain amount of goods such as alcohol, tobacco, perfume, souvenirs for your own use or as gifts.
-Your personal allowance includes up to 1 litre of spirits, 200 cigarettes and maximum of £390-worth of other goods.
+If you are travelling to the UK from outside the EU, you're allowed to bring a certain amount of goods such as alcohol, tobacco, perfume, souvenirs for your own use or as gifts.
+Your personal allowance includes up to 1 litre of spirits, 200 cigarettes and up to £390-worth of other goods.

 Find out more about UK customs regulations on the official UK government website.

-On departure, non-EU residents can apply for a VAT refund on goods bought in Britain.
+Non-EU residents can apply for a VAT refund on goods bought in Britain on departure.

-Find out more about VAT refunds and tax free shopping here.
+Find out more about VAT refunds and tax-free shopping in the UK.